-9. What does it mean if the HMO plans do not appear as options on my PeopleSoft Self Service enrollment page?
+10. What does it mean if the HMO plans do not appear as options on my PeopleSoft Self-Service enrollment page?

 If your address is outside the HMO plans' service area, those plans will not appear as an option.
-If your address is listed incorrectly in PeopleSoft and you'd like it changed retroactive to your hire date, please contact Benefits at 617-496-4001.
+If your address is listed incorrectly in PeopleSoft and you'd like it changed retroactive to your hire date, please contact the Benefits Office at 617-496-4001.

-You can also change your address at any time through PeopleSoft Self Service.
+You can also change your address at any time through PeopleSoft Self-Service.
 However, you will not be able to change it retroactively (you MUST contact Benefits).
 If your new address affects your medical plan eligibility (see chart on page 5), enrollment materials will be mailed to your new address advising you how to make the necessary changes to your medical coverage within 30 days.
 Your coverage start date will be the effective date of your address change.
-If you do not make a new election, your coverage may be terminated retroactive to your address change date.
+If you do not make a new election within 30 days you will be defaulted into a new plan retroactive to your address change date.
+Claims paid through your previous plan may be retracted, and you may need to select a new primary care provider.
+For more information, go to hr.harvard.com/life-events.